drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 **Task 3.9**: Compute the mass and the radius at the location of the mean molecular weight discontinuity.

-Answer 3.9: If you'd like to attempt on your own, please do so.
+Hint 3.9: If you'd like to attempt on your own, please do so.
 However, since this is a little advanced, we have added the answer directly for your ease.
 Here is the snippet of how your <span style="color:purple">``run_star_extras.f90``</span> should look like:
 ```fortran
 ...
 !calculate location of mean molecular weight discontinuity